-- Oil can disintegrate the lash adhesives, so avoid oily skincare products or makeup removers around the eyes, unless you want to remove your lash extensions.
+- Oil can disintegrate the lash adhesives, so only use oil-free skincare products or makeup removers around the eyes unless you want to remove your lash extensions.

 - That said, it’s still important to keep your lashes clean.
 Once the initial curing period is over, make sure to wash your lashes every night with a lash-safe cleanser, like the one in our Lash Cleaning Kit.

 - Your lash extensions may come off more easily if they get tangled.
-Use a spoolie to brush them once or twice a day and make sure they’re separated.
+Use a spoolie to brush your lash extensions once or twice a day, and make sure they’re separated.

-- Finally, if you plan to refresh your lash extensions, don’t wait too long.
-If you lose too many lashes, your technician will have to charge you for a full set of lashes instead of a refill.
+- Finally, if you plan to refresh your lash extensions, don’t wait too long with refills.
+If you lose too many lashes, your technician will charge you for a full set of lashes instead of a refill.